 Once the stems of the potatoes have completely died back, the potatoes can remain in the garden for up to another 2-3 weeks as long as the soil isn’t overly wet, too hot, or freezes.
 Here in Florida, we try to get our potatoes harvested before the hot weather arrives.
 When I lived in the Midwest, we’d leave the potatoes until frost.
 Leaving them in the ground will allow the skins to begin toughening up.

-Curing in the ground jump-starts the process, but you’ll still want to cure them indoors another week or two before putting into storage.
+Curing in the ground jump-starts the process, but you’ll still want to cure them indoors another week or two before putting them into storage.

 Curing Indoors